lansolo99/new-react-component-ts/README.md

 ### Directory

 Controls the desired directory for the created component.
-Defaults to `src/components`
+Defaults to `components`

 **Usage:**